 3. Description

 3.1.
-Client characteristics
+Repository characteristics

 A client is a program connecting to a repository.
 Each client has exactly one participation with one repository at one point in time.
 The same client can have several consecutive participations with the same repository, but never at the same time.
 A client might interact with several repositories, but they are completely independent (i.e. same as two clients connecting to two repositories).[1]

-The client has the responsibility to guarantee uniqueness of query and command ids within the same participation.
+The client has the responsibility to guarantee uniqueness of query ids and command ids within the same participation.

 Authentication and authorization are out of scope of this API.

-3.2.
+3.3.
 Channel characteristics

 Logically, the channel has independent parts for each kind of message; in practice, we might transmit some or all of them through a shared channel.